 - The Désert des Agriates is a landscape of wild maquis and rocky cliffs.
 Take a boat trip to one of its beaches, inaccessible by car, or rent a boat yourself to explore the hidden coastline around the town.
 Boats from the harbour will take you to the beaches of Saleccia and Loto (3-6 departures a day and a 30 min trip).
 One can also get to these beaches on quad bikes (see activities section) which can be hired locally or for the more adventurous try kayaking.
 The spectacular beach of Saleccia is a tropical dream of silver sand and turquoise sea, inaccessible by road.

-- Spend a leisurely afternoon visiting a vineyard in the pretty village of Patrimonio, and tasting the superb wines.
-The Patrimonio region is most famous for its vineyards, much of Corsica’s best wine being produced in this area.
+- The Patrimonio region is most famous for its vineyards, much of Corsica’s best wine being produced in this area.
 You will find dozens of vineyards to visit and the proprietors are happy to welcome you and offer you their wines to sample.
 There is now a ‘route des vins’, which will lead you to all the vineyards.
 Just follow the brown road signs.
 Patrimonio church is of particular interest and its setting is beautiful.
 A menhir statue was found in one of the vineyards here, it has now been erected just below the church.

 - Visit the Moulin Mattei near Rogliano, which was restored in the early 20th century.
 Taste their Cap Corse apéritif and enjoy the fabulous view.